 The result?
 It’s a myth.

-When I first came across Assessing Pupil Progress in 2008, an enthusiastic teacher demonstrated how the assessment was measured using a fancy piece of software.
+When I first came across APP in 2008, an enthusiastic teacher demonstrated how the assessment was measured using a fancy piece of software.
 I looked on in horror at the countless sub-levels of data, entered into a database to record the knowledge and skills demonstrated by a single child.
-(APP) was developed for use in schools to enable them to apply Assessment for Learning (AfL) consistently across both the secondary and primary National Curriculum.
-Initial development of APP was undertaken by the National Strategies but is now overseen by the Qualifications and Curriculum Development Agency.
-The coalition government has got rid of it in 2010.
-Good riddance.
-No wonder Dylan Wiliam is frustrated with how schools are using AfL.

 The result?
-One more fad to add to the list!
+One more hearsay to add to the list!

 The result?
 This is political hearsay.

-I’ve yet to find myself working in a school that uses iPads extensively in all subjects with all students, but that’s not to say I don’t advocate technology in the classroom.
-It has a place, but it certainly should not replace the role of the teacher.
-Using iPads in the classroom is expensive and I have seen it work well, but I’ve also seen it lead students down the ‘garden-path’ and have seen teachers get frustrated with the technology and students to turn to ‘Google’ for the answers all-too-often.
-Show me the research, please.
+It has a place, is expensive and I have seen it work well, but I’ve also seen it lead students down the ‘garden-path’ and have seen teachers get frustrated with the technology and students to turn to ‘Google’ for the answers all-too-often.

 The result?
 The jury is still out …

 The result?
-I hate to say it having taught in this way for 20 years, but where is the evidence?
+Where is the evidence?
 A myth (for now)…

 The result?
 Political hearsay!
 Don’t fall for it…

-Including 3 and 7 parts or whatever number of parts you’ve been told!
+Including 3 and 7 parts or whatever number you’ve been told!
 There is little or no evidence to suggest any suitable model works other than quality first teaching from the outset.

 The result?
-Another fad which blights teacher performance in return for whole-school compliance.
+Another fad which blights teacher autonomy.

 The result?
 It’s a myth – show me the research?

 The result?
-Another myth.
-Talk for as long as you want, as long as students are engaged in the work and you can assess the progress made over time.
+Hearsay.
+Talk for as long as you want, as long as teachers check that students have made a change in their long-term memory…

 The result?
 This could be a myth, hearsay and a fad all in one.
-Yet to find any research to suggest lesson planning leads to better outcomes.
-I’m going with school inspection and teacher-training-driven-science; it’s a fad.
+Yet to find any research to suggest lesson planning leads to better outcomes must make this a fad.

-Stamping in a student’s book to indicate that verbal feedback has taken place, adds no value to learning.
-It has little or no impact!
-If the stamp is merely to serve as an indication to an observer when looking through students books, then those teachers have lost their way in the classroom and is undermining the value of a teacher’s work.
+Stamping or recording ‘VF’ in a student’s book to indicate that verbal feedback has taken place adds little value to learning.
+If the stamp is merely to serve as an indication to an observer when looking through pupils books, then those teachers have not been supported by their school leadership team and is undermining the value of a teacher’s work.

 The result?
-God.
-One of the worst education myths to appear in classrooms over the last decade.
+One of the worst myths in education to appear in classrooms over the last two decades.